spinnaker/governance/rfc/plugins-ui.md

 - A proxy service that serves Deck resources as well as resources from a storage service such as S3 (this is the case at Netflix)
 - Front50 itself, via Gate.
 This seems like a promising option.

 [1] Halyard could configure an init container which would download plugin resources into the container.
-The resources would be served by served by Apache in the same way that the standard resources are served.
+The resources would be served by Apache in the same way that the standard resources are served.
 Note: if such an init container were created, it could potentially serve the same purpose to front-load plugin assets for backend services.

 ## Extension Points